 Can I extend the promotional interest rate?

-Compare balance transfer credit cards
+Compare balance transfer revert rates

-Balance transfers can really help you consolidate your debt and get you back on your feet.
-Finding a 0% balance transfer card is a gift, as long as you pay off the debt before the period is over.
+Balance transfers can help you consolidate your debt and get you on your way to being debt free.
+Finding a 0% balance transfer card can be a gift, as long as you pay off the debt before the period is over.
 To avoid paying the revert rate, do the math and make regular monthly payments.

 Frequently asked questions